-The EASA Part-M Subpart F regulation, relating to the maintenance of other than complex motor-powered aircraft and aircraft not used by licensed air carriers, according to EC 1008/2008, has been amended.
+The EASA Part M Subpart F regulation, relating to the maintenance of other than complex motor-powered aircraft and aircraft not used by licenced air carriers, according to EC 1008/2008, has been amended.
 It has significant implications for those involved in this industry sector.

 Associated with Subpart F will be the Subpart G and I elements, since the Subpart-F approved organisations can also be approved to issue Airworthiness Review Certificates (ARC) for ELA-1 Aircraft.
 Next, the development of Aircraft Maintenance Programmes (AMP) and the process of its approval is now within reach of the Sub-F approved organisations (only applicable for ELA-2 and below).